Skip to main content

 After selecting your repository, Whim automatically:

-1. Creates the workspace — generates a name and URL slug from your repository name
+1. Creates the workspace with a name and URL slug derived from your repository name

-2. Syncs the repository — sets up a Git mirror so tasks can clone and push code
+2. Sets up a Git mirror so tasks can clone quickly

-3. Adds you as admin — you’re added as the first workspace member with admin privileges
+3. Adds you as the first workspace member with admin privileges

 5